 Pesticide issues like DDT and Agent Orange compel the U.S. federal government to revise pesticide regulations.
-The U.S. Environmental Protection Agency (EPA) is created, and the Federal Water Protection and Clean Water Acts are passed by Congress.
-The Society further broadens its scope in the 1970s addressing plant management issues across the U.S. After five years of debate, Society Membership votes to rename from the Hyacinth Control Society and reincorporates as The Aquatic Plant Management Society.
-Most of the research reported in the newly re-named Journal of Aquatic Plant Management centers on specific control methods for invasive aquatic plants.
+The U.S. Environmental Protection Agency is created and the Federal Water Protection and Clean Water Acts are passed by Congress.
+The Society further broadens its scope in the 1970s addressing plant management issues across the U.S. and reincorporating as The Aquatic Plant Management Society.
+Most of the research reported in the re-named Journal of Aquatic Plant Management centers on specific control methods for invasive aquatic plants.
 The species of primary concern are water hyacinth, hydrilla, and Eurasian watermilfoil; a plant that is more problematic in waters outside of Florida.
 Several regional chapters form to address specific operational needs of field managers.
 Student participation is emphasized to bring fresh ideas and leadership into the Society.

-- The U.S. Environmental Protection Agency is formed - Pesticides are hereafter registered under EPA vs. the U.S. Department of Agriculture - The Federal Water Protection Act (1972) and Clean Water Act (1977) are enacted - President Ford signs Noxious Weed Bill to prevent introduction/spread of noxious weeds in U.S. - First NPDES (National Pollution Discharge Elimination System) permits are issued - The Hyacinth Control Society broadens its reach to a national scope - In 1976, the Hyacinth Control Society becomes the Aquatic Plant Management Society, Inc. - Annual Meetings are increasingly held outside Florida First in Huntsville, AL in 1970 - APMS expands to cover regional issues - Regional Chapters form: - Florida (1976), South Carolina (1979), MidSouth (1979), Midwest (1980) - Aquatics magazine is first published by FAPMS in 1979 - The 1st APMS student paper contest is held at the 1974 Annual Meeting - APMS becomes 26th member of Council for Agricultural Science and Technology (CAST) in 1979 - Journal of Aquatic Plant Management articles: - Emphasis increases on specific control methods for targeted plants - Most management articles address chemical and biological control methods - Plant management articles focus on specific invasive aquatic plants - water hyacinth, hydrilla, and Eurasian watermilfoil - Hydrilla is first reported in AL, CA, DE, GA, LA
+- The U.S. Environmental Protection Agency (EPA) is formed - Pesticides are hereafter registered under EPA vs. the U.S. Department of Agriculture - The Federal Water Protection Act (1972) and Clean Water Act (1977) are enacted - First NPDES (National Pollution Discharge Elimination System) permits are issued - The Hyacinth Control Society broadens its reach to a national scope - In 1976, the Hyacinth Control Society becomes the Aquatic Plant Management Society, Inc. - Annual conferences increasingly are held outside of Florida - APMS expands to cover regional issues - Regional Chapters form: - Florida (1976), South Carolina (1979), MidSouth (1979), Midwest (1980) - Aquatics magazine is first published in 1979 - The 1st APMS student paper contest is held at the 1974 annual meeting - Journal of Aquatic Plant Management articles: - Emphasis increases on specific control methods for targeted plants - Most management articles address chemical and biological control methods - Plant management articles focus on specific invasive aquatic plants - water hyacinth, hydrilla, and Eurasian watermilfoil - Hydrilla is first reported in AL, CA, DE, GA, and LA eradicated from IA (1976)